Pooling information in likelihood-free inference: Optimality of pooled posteriors

-We might anticipate that the model can capture data related to a lag of 1 day, but might be sceptical that the model provide a good fit for longer time lags.
-Thus we run two separate ABC analyses, one which just includes lag 1 summaries and another that includes summaries for the remaining lags.
-In each case we use SMC ABC to sample the approximate posterior.
+Anticipating that the model can capture data related to a lag of 1 day, but does not provide a good fit for longer time lags, we run two separate ABC analyses, one which just includes lag 1 summaries and another that includes summaries for the remaining lags, thus $\mbox{dim}(S_1) = 12$ and $\mbox{dim}(S_2) = 36$.
+In each case we use the ABC-SMC algorithm of \cite{drovandi2011estimation} to sample the approximate posterior.
 We find that the observed summaries for lag 1 are compatible with the model, while some summaries for the remaining lags lie in the tail of the posterior distribution of the summaries.
 The estimated univariate posteriors of the parameters are shown in Figure \ref{fig:posteriors_toad}.
 There is some indication of a difference in the posteriors between the two ABC analyses.
 From pooling the two ABC analyses, an estimated $\tilde{\omega} = 0.061$ is obtained, which suggests placing a large weight on the ABC results based on the compatible lag 1 summaries, consistent with the theoretical results above.